-Earlier this year the watchmaking brand that’s especially popular among the military and law enforcement community, as well as among millions of enthusiasts, has released a special edition of its Navy SEALs 3000 diver.
+Earlier this year the brand that’s especially popular among the military and law enforcement community, as well as among millions of enthusiasts, has released a special edition of its Navy SEALs 3000 diver.
 Called Luminox Navy SEALs 3000 Limited Edition Red Cross Japan Tsunami Aid (Ref.
 A.3007.JTAF), the watch was presented with its dial painted in the distinctive white and red color scheme of the Japanese national flag.
 The occasion is sort of obvious: half a year ago, Japan was hit with a devastating tsunami that, besides taking many human lives, also destroyed the infamous Fukushima Daiichi Nuclear Power Plant.
 Even despite the morbid aura about this new timekeeper, it still would be nice to have this special edition model in any collection.

-The watch still sports lightweight and corrosion-resistant polyurethane material that was used to mold its chunky, rugged body, the simplistic strap with the inevitable Luminox logo and the unidirectional rotating bezel with the usual diving scale.
+The watch still sports lightweight and corrosion-resistant polyurethane material that was used to mold its chunky, rugged body, the simplistic strap with the inevitable Luminox logo and the unidirectionally rotating bezel with the usual diving scale.

 The dial of the Navy SEALs 3000 Japan Edition is protected from the elements with a so-called “sapphire-coated-mineral crystal.”

 Being, in fact, mineral glass with a thin film of sapphire on its outer surface, the material is supposed to bring you the better of two worlds: while the glass is still difficult to shutter, it is also more difficult to scratch thanks to the layer of synthetic sapphire.